JCresent/JCresent/README.md

-- 👋 Hi, I’m Justin Cresent
+# Justin Cresent
-- 👀 I’m interested in software engineering and cybersecurity
+- Currently interested in security engineering, cybersecurity, and game development
+## Programming Languages
+- Java
+- Python
+- C, C++,
-- Java, Python, C, C++, HTML, JavaScript
+- HTML, CSS, JavaScript
-- 📫 How to reach me: JCresent@hotmail.com or 571-969-0674

 <!---
 JCresent/JCresent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.